Things to Do at Church of St. Francis of Assisi

 Baroque Architecture

-Admire the stunning Portuguese baroque facade with its intricate stone carvings and architectural details
+Admire the impressive Portuguese baroque facade with its twin towers, intricate stone carvings, and the blend of European and Indian architectural elements

-Visit the attached museum showcasing religious artifacts, paintings, and historical items from Goa's colonial past
+Visit the adjacent museum housed in the former convent, displaying artifacts, sculptures, and historical items from Goa's Portuguese colonial period

 Practical Information